PhilT/arch_installer/README.md

     MACHINE=desktop INSTALL=all VIM_CONFIG=false bash <(curl -Ls http://goo.gl/tKEBG9)

 `MACHINE=server` sets some things like no XWINDOWS and no UEFI.
 Any other name just sets it as the host name.

+If you mess something up and need to rerun the installation, simply unmount the drive and rerun the install.
+The existing partition will be removed:

+    umount -R /mnt
+    MACHINE=server bash <(curl -Ls http://goo.gl/tKEBG9)

 Take a look at the script for all the options and variables.

 ## Notes